 Once you formally retain a criminal defense attorney, your lawyer may contact law enforcement directly.
 An attorney may arrange for their client to speak with law enforcement while they are present or relay information from a client to the investigators.

 While you may think that there is no harm in speaking with law enforcement if you are innocent, that is not necessarily the case.
-Talking to police without a lawyer poses significant risks.
+Talking to the police without a lawyer poses significant risks.
 Contact FBD Law as soon as possible so that you’ll have legal representation throughout the investigative process.
 Family members can also call FBD Law to hire an attorney for a family member facing criminal charges.

 New Mexico’s Habitual Offender Law